valaskalakene/arved.valaskalakene.github.io/README.md

 A simple and elegant tax free cashout into crypto service for businesses with VAT#.

 An EU company provides an invoice for a suitable service (marketing, sales lead generation, etc) and sends the amount minus comission (6%) to a provided crypto address(es).
-Can be a new service or can channel an existing service through.
+Can be a new service or an existing service/goods.
 Can (and should) be done using an escrow service.

 Added bonus is non-KYC, clean BTC/crypto.